matteodamico/gcp-docker-vm-ansible/README.md

 You can perform some test using molecule.
 Run *test.sh* file

+Check if the cluster is active check running the following command in manager node:
+`docker system info | grep Swarm`

 To test the Reachability of the master run the follow command on the manager instance:
 `docker node inspect <master_node_id>  --format "{{ .ManagerStatus.Reachability }}"`